Wednesday 30 March 2016

 |Vladimir Jurowski with RCM students|

-Other season highlights include an exciting two-day residency with award-winning Israeli composer Chaya Czernowin, a series of six brand-new operas to mark 150 years since the publication of Dostoyevsky’s Crime and Punishment, and a new collaboration between the RCM and the London Philharmonic Orchestra celebrating contemporary music and cutting-edge compositions.
+Other season highlights include an exciting two-day residency with award-winning Israeli composer Chaya Czernowin, a series of six brand-new operas to mark 150 years since the publication of Dostoyevsky’s RCM Studios at 50, and a new collaboration between the RCM and the London Philharmonic Orchestra celebrating contemporary music and cutting-edge compositions.

 Our Orchestral Masterworks series continues, featuring popular works by Prokofiev, Tchaikovsky and Britten, and we welcome back Olivier award-winning director Liam Steele to direct a new production of Humperdink’s enchanting A Tribute to William Pleeth.